tonyjurg/Nestle1904GBI/docs/features/sp_full.md

 Available for nodetype(s): [`word`](wordnodefeatures.md)

-Feature description: Part of Speech (long description).
+Feature description: Full Part of Speech description for each wordtype.

 Possible values: